textpattern/textpattern.github.io/brand/editorial-guide.md

     </table>
 </div>

-The main thing to realize is, there's little difference between general British English (en-GB) spelling and academic Oxford spelling (en-GB-oxendict).
-One of the big exceptions, however, is for words ending in *-ize/-ise* and their related grammatical forms.
-British contributors may be inclined to type ‘organisation’, for example, but it’s _organization_ here.
+*Oxford English Dictionary* spelling is somewhat a compromise between general British English (en-GB) and American English (en-US), which makes it a good choice for a collaborating international community.

-That will benefit American contributors, who are accustomed to using *-ize* across the board.
-But, Americans, not all words _you_ consistently spell that way are spelled the same way here (e.g. use _analyse_, not _analyze_).
+For example, American authors will be comfortable with words ending in *-ize* because *OED* English recognizes that ending on most such words (the *OED* takes a more etymological stance to how words should be spelled versus general British English).
+On the other hand, British authors will be more comfortable with *centre*, *colour*, and so forth, which are also defined by the OED, though the American spellings are used in code (e.g. `text-align:center;`).
+Be careful of words like *analyse*, Americans, which do not use *-yze*.

 ### Common spelling mistakes